sofiyochkova/Music-Analyzer/README.md

 or based on a given custom timeframe - from start date to end date, and visualizes it as charts and tables.

+The project also supports uploading .json files from Spotify's extended streaming history which you can get [here](https://www.spotify.com/uk/account/privacy/).

 ## Steps To Run
 1. Install Python, if you haven't (preferably Python 3.13)
 2. Clone the repository: